 In intense pain, Katy figured she had reached her limit and asked the nurse to send for the anaesthetist to organise the epidural.
 But once again, this nurse disregarded Katy’s requests, insisting that she continue labouring without pain relief.

 “She kept insisting that I get into the magic tub that would somehow take the pain away, so I finally told her to call the doctor, that I would labor in the tub until help arrived.
 Only, that’s not what ended up happening,” Katy explains.
 “When I asked my husband to check to see if the anaesthetist had arrived, the nurse still hadn’t called him.”

-Women need to their choices supported
+Women need to have their choices supported

 This left Katy feeling powerless during the birth of her baby and she describes still feeling traumatised about the situation, which felt like it was being controlled by someone else

 Every woman is different, argues Katy.
 While some want to try for a natural birth, others will want pain-relief from the start, and they should be supported for whatever their birth choices are.
 She also points out that there are misconceptions about when it’s okay and not okay to ask for an epidural, and women should be fully informed about these so they can make their own decisions during the birth.

 “There is a prevailing myth out there that it can be too early or too late to get an epidural, and that’s simply not true,” says Katy.
 “The doula’s post is right—it’s up to the woman who is laboring to make these decisions.
 She should never be shamed for them.”